2016 Book Pipeline Competition

 COMPANIES REVIEWING FINALISTS

 Benderspink – management/production company founded by Chris Bender and JC Spink.
-Recent films include We’re the Millers (Jennifer Aniston, Jason Sudeikis), Vacation (Ed Helms, Christina Applegate), and the upcoming films Criminal (Gal Gadot, Gary Oldman, Ryan Reynolds) and third installment of The Ring, from the book by Japanese author Kôji Suzuki.
-Benderspink produced the Oscar-Nominated A History of Violence in 2005 and has numerous high-profile films in development across all genres.
+Upcoming films include Red Queen (from the novel by Victoria Aveyard), The Last Voyage of Demeter, a live-action adaptation of Disney’s Mulan, and the third installment of The Ring, based on the book by Japanese author Kôji Suzuki.
+Benderspink produced the Oscar-nominated A History of Violence in 2005 and has numerous high-profile films in development across all genres.

 Lakeshore Entertainment – producers of the Oscar-winning Million Dollar Baby and several hit studio films, including The Lincoln Lawyer, Underworld, and American Pastoral, based on the Philip Roth novel.
 In 2015, Lakeshore produced the acclaimed drama The Age of Adeline, with Blake Lively (Gossip Girl), Michiel Huisman (Orphan Black, Game of Thrones), and Harrison Ford.
+Lakeshore is also adapting a screen version of the Henry Farrell book What Ever Happened to Baby Jane?
 The company is actively searching for all types of genres for both film and television.

 Energy Entertainment – management/production company launched by Brooklyn Weaver in 2001.
-Brooklyn is currently serving as executive producer with Steven Spielberg on the CBS sci-fi/drama Extant, starring Academy Award-Winner Halle Berry.
-In 2013, Weaver produced the thriller Out of the Furnace with Christian Bale, produced by Leonardo DiCaprio and Ridley Scott.
-Energy has a number of other projects in development and pre-production.
+Brooklyn is served as executive producer with Steven Spielberg on the CBS sci-fi/drama Extant, starring Academy Award-Winner Halle Berry.
+In 2013, Weaver co-produced the thriller Out of the Furnace with Leonardo DiCaprio and Ridley Scott.
+Energy has a number of other projects in development and pre-production, including a reboot of I Am Legend.

 Darko Entertainment – launched by producers Sean McKittrick, Richard Hamm Jr., and writer Richard Kelly (Donnie Darko), Darko seeks director-driven films with a “unique voice,” in addition to literary material that can be adapted for the independent market.
 Notable projects include the cult hit Donnie Darko, Bad Words (Jason Bateman), The Box (Cameron Diaz and James Marsden), and the ensemble action/comedy Operation: Endgame (Zach Galifianakis, Adam Scott, Ellen Barkin), co-produced with Script Pipeline’s Chad Clough.
-An adaptation of the Seth Grahame-Smith novel Pride, Prejudice, and Zombies will be released in 2016, starring a predominantly UK cast that includes Lena Heady (Game of Thrones), Lily James (Downton Abbey, Cinderella), and Matt Smith (Doctor Who).
+An adaptation of the Seth Grahame-Smith novel Pride and Prejudice and Zombies released in 2016, starring a predominantly UK cast that includes Lena Heady (Game of Thrones), Lily James (Downton Abbey, Cinderella), and Matt Smith (Doctor Who).

 Paradigm – founded in 1992, Paradigm has grown to become a leading entertainment talent agency with an upper-echelon roster of actors, directors, writers, and producers.
 The company represents all types of writers, from screenwriters to playwrights.